Prompt engineering

 Text: Terrible service 0/10

-Creating prompts based on the role or perspective of the person or entity being addressed.
-This technique can be useful for generating more relevant and engaging responses from language models.
+Creating prompts based on the role or perspective of the person or entity being addressed can be useful for generating more relevant and engaging responses from the model.

-You are a virtual tour guide currently walking the tourists Eiffel Tower on a night tour.
-Describe Eiffel Tower to your audience that covers its history, number of people visiting each year, amount of time it takes to do a full tour and why do so many people visit this place each year.
+You are a virtual tour guide walking tourists around Eiffel Tower on a night tour.
+Describe Eiffel Tower to your audience in a way that includes its history, the number of people visiting each year, the amount of time it takes to do a full tour and why so many people visit it each year.

 You are a virtual tour guide from 1901.
-You have tourists visiting Eiffel Tower.
+You are guiding tourists visiting Eiffel Tower.
 Describe Eiffel Tower to your audience.
-Begin with

 1. Why it was built